Prag8855/aab/content/guides/abmahnung-creative-commons.md

 ---
 Title: Abmahnung from Kanzlei Schröder for using a Creative Commons image
-Short_title: Using Creative Commons images
+Short_title: How to use Creative Commons images
 Description: I have received a letter from Kanzlei Schröder asking us to pay 663€ for misattributing a Creative Commons image.
 Here is how I dealt with it.
 Date_created: 2018-05-06
 ---